regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    There is this philosophy in mocking that you should test each function separately and that all calls from that function should be mocked out.
+    There exists this philosophy in unit tests that you should test each function separately and that all calls to outside the module should be mocked out.
+    Some people even refuse to call it a unit test if this isn't done.

-    But then you only test that the function did what you told it to do.
+    But if you do this, then you only test that the function did what you told it to do.
-    You don't test that it WORKS, and if the API you call changes, then the test will still pass.
+    You don't test that it WORKS.
+For example, if the API you call changes, then the test will still pass.
-    This is obviously a problem with Python 3, because you are effectively mocking in python 2 calls and behavior.
+    This is obviously a problem with Python 3, because you will effectively be mocking in Python 2 behavior.
     So this type of testing is useless when porting to Python 3.
+    It does little more than checking the syntax, and all you need for a syntax check is to import the module.
-    If you do this, you need to have 95% coverage from your integration test.
+    If you do this kinds of unit test mocking, you need to have 95% coverage from your integration tests.

 ----